 Carefully select the references that you offer.
 You should only include professional relationships that you have and not family or friends.
 Are you sure that they will give you a positive reference?
 Check that you have their current contact details.
-Reach out to who you list as a reference to prepare them that they may receive a reference request and thank them ahead of time.
+Reach out to who you list as a reference to prepare them so that they may receive a reference request and thank them ahead of time.

 9. Prepare to Impress

 Be extra careful about not only making a good first impression, but continuing to impress throughout the process by timely communication, the utmost professionalism, and dressing appropriately for in-person or video interviews.